 - Grind ends of new or worn rails to attain smooth joints, using portable grinders.

-- Lubricate machines, change oil, and fill hydraulic reservoirs to specified levels.
+- Lubricate machines, change oil, or fill hydraulic reservoirs to specified levels.

 - Observe leveling indicator arms to verify levelness and alignment of tracks.